-Designed for 3 to 11 year olds, Thomson Kids’ Club offers 2 hours of activities, 5 or 6 days a week.
-And that includes at least 3 evenings.
+Designed for 3 to 11 year olds, Thomson Kids’ Club offers two hours of activities, five or six days a week.
+And that includes at least three evenings.
 It’s split into sections, with Tots for 3 to 5 year olds, Team for 6 to 8s, and Tribe for 9 to 11s.
 Best of all, most kids’ clubs activities are completely free.
-And outside of peak season, there are parent and toddler sessions 3 days a week, too.
+And outside of peak season, there are parent and toddler sessions three days a week, too.
 For your peace of mind, all Thomson Kids’ Club staff have advance DBS checks and hold NVQ Level 2 childcare qualifications.
-They’re First Aid trained, and there’ll be at least 2 of them on duty at all times.
-Available April to October.
+They’re First Aid trained, and there’ll be at least two of them on duty at all times.

 TripAdvisor Reviews Show more reviews »